Sky High Car Audio: The Complete Subwoofer & Amplifier Buyer’s Guide (2026).

 Do I need OFC wiring?

-For higher-power builds, it is the smarter move.
+For higher-power builds, OFC wire is usually the smarter move.

 Do I need an upgraded alternator?

-Once you start stepping into BMX, FMX, and especially FXXL territory, that often becomes part of the conversation.
+Once you start stepping into BMX, FMX, and especially FXXL territory, an alternator upgrade often becomes part of the conversation.

 Final Thoughts